Semisimplicity and weight-monodromy for fundamental groups

 \begin{remark} Let $V$ be a filtered de Rham representation of $G_K$ on a finite dimensional $\BQ_p$-vector space, and suppose that $V$ is mixed, which for us means that the $\BQ_p^\nr$-linear Weil--Deligne representation associated to $\D_\pst(V)$ is mixed.
 Then the $K_0$-linear Weil--Deligne representation associated to $\D_\st(V)$ is also mixed.
 Indeed, $\BQ_p^\nr\otimes_{K_0}\D_\st(V)$ is the inertia-invariant subspace of the Weil--Deligne representation associated to $\D_\pst(V)$, and hence is mixed since taking invariants under actions of finite groups is exact in characteristic $0$ vector spaces. \end{remark}

-\begin{remark} In what follows, our Weil--Deligne representations will not necessarily be finite dimensional.
-Instead, they will usually be \emph{pro-finite dimensional} Weil--Deligne representations, i.e.\ pro-objects of the category of finite dimensional Weil--Deligne representations.
-When we say, for example, that a filtered pro-finite-dimensional Weil--Deligne representation is \emph{mixed}, we mean that it is an inverse limit of mixed Weil--Deligne representations, endowed with the inverse limit filtration.
-All of the constructions in this section are functorial, so extend naturally to the setting of pro-finite-dimensional Weil--Deligne representations, with the proviso that certain direct sums may change into products in the pro-finite-dimensional case. \end{remark}
+\begin{remark} In what follows, our Weil--Deligne representations will not necessarily be finite-dimensional, and will sometimes be either ind-finite-dimensional or pro-finite-dimensional (i.e.\ a direct limit or inverse limit of finite-dimensional Weil--Deligne representations, respectively).
+With suitable adaptations all of the definitions, constructions and results of this section also apply to ind-finite-dimensional and pro-finite-dimensional representations (by functoriality).
+In fact, all the results of this section except Theorem~\ref{thm:tannakian} are stated so as to be true verbatim for ind-finite-dimensional Weil--Deligne representations, and the corresponding statements in the pro-finite-dimensional case are just the duals. \end{remark}

 The following result is well-known.

 \begin{theorem}[cf.\ {\cite[Proposition~20]{vologodsky}}] The category $\Rep_\Fd^\mix(\WeilD_K)$ is a neutral Tannakian category over~$\Fd$, and the forgetful functor $\Rep_\Fd^\mix(\WeilD_K)\rightarrow\Rep_\Fd(\WeilD_K)$ is exact, conservative and compatible with the tensor structure.
 Morphisms in $\Rep_\Fd^\mix(\WeilD_K)$ are strict for the weight filtration. \begin{proof}[Proof (sketch)] Compatibility with the tensor structure is easy to check, and conservativity will be a consequence of exactness, since the forgetful functor reflects zero objects.
 For the remainder, is suffices to prove that any morphism